cgTag/php-disposable/README.md

 ```

 ### Privates And Memory Leaks
-The `DisposeTrait` can not dispose of private properties, but will throw an exception when a private provider
+The `DisposeTrait` can not dispose of private properties, but will throw an exception when a private property
 references an object that implements the `IDisposable` interface.
-The trait does this because it's found a possible
+The trait does this because it found a possible
 memory leak.
-Since the object is using the trait and private properties are not supported it means that object
+Since the object is using the trait and private properties are not supported it means that the property
 might not be disposed.

 To resolve this conflict make the property public or implement the `dispose()` method on the object.